solanum-ircd/solanum/doc/technical/ts6.md

 - Implementation: optional
 - Syntax: `ENCAP <server> GRANT <target> <privset>`

 Opers the target with the specified privset.
-The privset must exist on the target server.
+The target user must be locally connected to the target server and the privset must exist on that server.

 ----